- Form a Company Now! +

 In addition to the Maryland Foreign Limited Liability Company Registration form, Maryland also requires you to provide it with a Certificate of Good Standing from Delaware.
 The agency that accepts this registration is the Maryland State Department of Assessments and Taxation.

 A Registered Agent is required to be listed on the registration form.
-Maryland will send all legal documents and correspondence to your Registered Agent.
+The state will send all legal documents and correspondence to your Maryland Registered Agent.
 If you have a physical address in Maryland, you are welcome to act as your own Registered Agent, though you can also retain one in Maryland.

 The state of Maryland does not have a requirement to publish your application unless it is specifically required by the county in which your Registered Agent resides.

 Normal processing for a Maryland Foreign Qualification application can take eight weeks, plus time for mailing; many people choose to expedite the processing time for an additional fee so they have all the paperwork in hand as soon as possible.

 Once your LLC is registered as a foreign entity in Maryland, the state of Maryland will require an annual report.
 This report is due April 15 of each year, along with a $300 fee, and it must be mailed to the state--it cannot be emailed.
 The annual report is similar to a tax return and many clients seek the help of a tax professional for assistance.